 Sub-targets to be achieved by the end of 2025 at the latest

 1.1 Within KTH, sustainable development has been integrated into all educational programmes at all levels so that students, post-graduation, are aware of technology's role in society and people's responsibility for how it is used.
 They possess the knowledge and skills to drive sustainable societal development and contribute to the transition to an equal and climate-neutral society.

-1.2 Within KTH, all teaching, Bachelor and Master's programmes, as well as the architecture programme, have reached at least level 3 in the CDIO standards for sustainable development.
+1.2 Within KTH, all Teaching, Bachelor and Master of Engineering (Civilingenjör) programmes, as well as the Architecture programme, have reached at least level 3 in the CDIO standards for sustainable development.
 All Master's and doctoral programs have reached at least level 2 in the CDIO standards for sustainable development.

 1.3 Within KTH, there are first cycle, second cycle, and third cycle educational programmes that focus on sustainable development and climate transition from an interdisciplinary perspective.

 Sub-targets to be achieved by the end of 2022 at the latest

 1.4 Within all KTH's five year engineering programmes (civilingenjör) and within the Architecture programme, it is possible for students to tailor their education to build a sustainability profile through elective courses or by choosing a master's programme or by specialisation focusing on sustainability.

 1.5 KTH has developed digital teaching and digital examination methods to contribute to sustainable development and a climate-neutral society.

 1.6 KTH has developed and strengthened continuing professional development and education within sustainable development, including climate issues, connected to lifelong learning.